Tyrod Taylor no longer logical option for Browns because Bills keeping him on restructured deal

 Cross Tyrod Taylor's name off the list of quarterbacks who could end up with the Browns this offseason.

+The Buffalo News reported Taylor's new five-year deal includes a $7 million signing bonus and reduces his $16 million salary-cap number for this year to just under $10 million.

-Taylor would have been a logical target of the Browns had he hit the open market.
+Taylor would have been a logical target of the Browns had he been released.
 New Browns quarterbacks coach David Lee is a fan of Taylor.
 They spent the past two seasons together with the Bills.

-The Browns will continue to explore other options as they search for their next starting quarterback.
+The Browns will continue to explore other veteran options as they search for their next starting quarterback.

 Their interest in pursuing a trade for New England Patriots backup Jimmy Garoppolo is well known.
 The Patriots are intent on keeping Garoppolo, but the Browns could still attempt to make coach Bill Belichick an offer he can't refuse.